digitalbazaar/eslint-config-digitalbazaar/README.md

-## eslint-config-digitalbazaar
+# Digital Bazaar ESLint Configs _(@digitalbazaar/eslint-config)_

 This package provides eslint rules used by Digital Bazaar as a set of extendable shared configs.

 There are various core rule sets:
-- `eslint-config-digitalbazaar`: Base rules for both node and browser code.
+- `@digitalbazaar/eslint-config`: Base rules for both node and browser code.
-- `eslint-config-digitalbazaar/import`: Rules for es6 imports in the browser and node code.
+- `@digitalbazaar/eslint-config/import`: Rules for es6 imports in the browser and node code.
-- `eslint-config-digitalbazaar/jsdoc`: Rules for JSDoc for both node and browser code.
+- `@digitalbazaar/eslint-config/jsdoc`: Rules for JSDoc for both node and browser code.
-- `eslint-config-digitalbazaar/module`: Rules for modules for both node and browser code.
+- `@digitalbazaar/eslint-config/module`: Rules for modules for both node and browser code.
-- `eslint-config-digitalbazaar/vue3`: Rules for Vue 3 code.
+- `@digitalbazaar/eslint-config/vue3`: Rules for Vue 3 code.

 For common use cases, there are recommended configs, that load the core rules:
-- `eslint-config-digitalbazaar/browser-recommended`: Recommended rules for projects targeting web browsers.
+- `@digitalbazaar/eslint-config/browser-recommended`: Recommended rules for projects targeting web browsers.
-- `eslint-config-digitalbazaar/node-recommended`: Recommended rules for projects targeting node.
+- `@digitalbazaar/eslint-config/node-recommended`: Recommended rules for projects targeting node.
-- `eslint-config-digitalbazaar/recommended`: Common recommended rules.
+- `@digitalbazaar/eslint-config/recommended`: Common recommended rules.
-- `eslint-config-digitalbazaar/universal-recommended`: Recommended rules for projects targeting node and web browsers.
+- `@digitalbazaar/eslint-config/universal-recommended`: Recommended rules for projects targeting node and web browsers.
-- `eslint-config-digitalbazaar/vue3-recommended`: Recommended rules for projects targeting Vue 3.
+- `@digitalbazaar/eslint-config/vue3-recommended`: Recommended rules for projects targeting Vue 3.

 ## Installation